14 Good Reasons To Learn Korean in 2026

 Who hasn’t heard about gigantic companies like Samsung, LG, and Hyundai?

 Some Korean multinational corporations with subsidiaries have a significant presence in many nations worldwide.
-Moreover, most are constantly expanding, such as Hyundai Motor, Hanwha, Samsung Electronics, POSCO, Kia, Lotte, and LG Electronics.
+Moreover, most are continually expanding, including Hyundai Motor, Hanwha, Samsung Electronics, POSCO, Kia, Lotte, and LG Electronics.

 Your job prospects will improve and open the doors of these MNCs in Korea and other parts of the world.
-Thus, learning Korean can give you a slight advantage if you consider joining a Korean company.
+Thus, learning Korean can give you a slight advantage if you plan to join a Korean company.

 It may not be the crucial factor to convince employers to hire you.
-This is because academic qualification, experience, and personality make much more difference than knowing Korean.
+This is because academic qualifications, experience, and personality matter much more than knowing Korean.

 They prefer to select someone with more expertise and skills required for the job.
 However, knowing advanced Korean will set you apart from the crowd if all things are equal.
 Thus, it can be a factor in hiring someone for Korean companies.